What is IPL Therapy (Intense Pulsed Light)?

 FDA-cleared, non-invasive platform for treating multiple skin indications.

-At Alluna Medical, we offer Intense Pulsed Light (IPL) therapy using the Stellar M22™ system by Lumenis, a trusted and FDA-cleared platform for treating a wide range of skin concerns with precision and safety.
+At Alluna Medical, we offer Intense Pulsed Light (IPL) therapy using the Stellar M22™ system by Lumenis, an established IPL platform with multiple regulatory clearances for specific dermatologic indications.
+Treatment settings and expectations are discussed with each patient before any procedure.

 What is Stellar M22™ IPL?